gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 ## DESCRIPTION
 The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

+When you add a SharePoint path for "Shared Documents":

+- Specify "Shared Documents" in the path when you want to scan all documents and all folders from Shared Documents.
+For example: "http://sp2013/Shared Documents"

+- Specify "Documents" in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
+For example: "http://sp2013/Documents/Sales Reports"

 If you later need to remove a data repository that you added, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository) cmdlet.